alejogs4/sw-blog/content/blog/redux-importance/index.md

 }
 ```

-Imagine that you have to use this information several times through your application and saddly you are not using selectors, if in a refactor state shape change to something like `state.assignments`, you would have to change it in every single place, breaking your application because your components were too aware of how state looks like, with selectors state shape is information which it's hidden behind these selectors, making selectors a single place of change if state shape change, making your application more resilient, easier to maintain, refactor and extend.
+Imagine that you have to use this information several times through your application and saddly you are not using selectors, if in a refactor state shape change to something like `state.assignments` you would have to change it in every single place, breaking your application because your components were too aware of how state looks like, with selectors state shape is information which it's hidden behind these selectors, making selectors a single place of change if state shape change, making your application more resilient, easier to maintain, refactor and extend.

 ### Action creators